Template Toolkit Tools

 [% tools.memory.delete(key) %]

-- deletes the record from memory by the keykey
+- removes the record from memory by the keykey

 Getting information about the A-Parser version $tools.aparser.version()

-This tool allows you to get information about the A-Parser version and display it in the result.
+This tool allows you to get information about the version of A-Parser and display it in the result.

 [% tools.aparser.version() %]

-Getting task ID and number of threads $tools.task.*
+Getting the task ID and number of threads $tools.task.*

-This tool allows you to get information about the task ID and display the number of threads used in the task.
+This tool allows you to get information about the task id and show the number of threads.
 There are two methods:

 [% tools.task.id %]